Selkirk Mountains, BC - Rogers Pass Region - Sir Donald Range

 The picture of Sir Donald on this page was taken from the summit of Mt Uto.
 The grand North Face is visible (first ascent by Chouinard and Beckey in August, 1961).
 I climbed the NW Arete, which forms the right skyline.

 The next day came and I got started at about 5am.
-Got to the col in about 3 hrs - average time, and better than on the Uto climb.
+I reached the col in about 3 hrs - average time, and better than on the Uto climb.
 From the col the arete looks very intimidating and appears to be overhanging in one section.
 A phrase from the guidebook kept sticking in my mind - "It should be noted that there have been fatalities from unroped falls ...".
 So it was with a certain amount of intrepidation that I began the climb.

 The climbing was extremely nice - 4th and easy 5th class.
 The exposure was always there, and despite the ease of the climbing I continued to feel apprehensive.